rafalp/Misago/docs/Shortcuts.md

 ```

+## `pagination_dict(page)`

+Utility function that returns JSON-serializable dict for `Page` object defining following keys:

+* `page` - The 1-based page number for current page.
+* `pages` - The total number of pages.
+* `count` - The total number of items on list.
+* `first` - None if this is first page, otherwhise `1`.
+* `previous` - None if this is first page, otherwhise number of previous page.
+* `next` - None if this is last page, otherwhise number of next page.
+* `last` - None if this is last page, otherwhise number of the last page.
+* `before` - Total number of items on previous pages.
+* `more` - Total number of items left to display on next pages.

+## `paginated_response(page, serializer=None, data=None, extra=None)`

+Shortcut function for returning paginated responses from API.
+Takes one required argument, the `Page` object, and following optional arguments:

+* `serializer` - Serializer to use.
+If its omited, no additional serialization step will be taken.
+* `data` - Data object to use.
+If its omited, `page.object_list` will be used by default.
+* `extra` - Dict with additional data to be included in response's JSON.
+Because dict in `extra` is added to response via `response_json.update(extra)`, this dict can be used for last minute overrides as well.

 ##### Note

 Giving `page` argument default value of 1 will make `paginate` function assume that first page was reached via link with explicit first page number and cause redirect loop.